-In case of acquired hypothyroidism, the start of treatment and the necessary dosage of medicine are dependent on the age and weight of the child with this condition.
+In the case of acquired hypothyroidism, the start of treatment and the necessary dosage of medicine is dependent on the age and weight of the child with this condition.

 The course of administering L-thyroxine for acquired hypothyroidism is as follows:

-- For age group of 1 to 3 years: 4 to 6 mcg/kg once in a day
+- For the age group of 1 to 3 years: 4 to 6 mcg/kg once a day

-- For age group of 3 to 10 years: 3 to 5 mcg/kg once in a day
+- For the age group of 3 to 10 years: 3 to 5 mcg/kg once a day

-- For age group of 10 to 16 years: 2 to 4 mcg/kg once in a day
+- For the age group of 10 to 16 years: 2 to 4 mcg/kg once a day

-- For age group higher than 17 years: 1.6 mcg/kg once in a day
+- For the age group higher than 17 years: 1.6 mcg/kg once a day

 Children who suffer from the disorder need to be monitored frequently during the first few years of their life.
 The monitoring frequency of the disorder is as follows: